An00nymushun/End-to-end-Discord-Encryption/README.md

 <br>
 <br>
 <br>
-To uninstall, just delete it from %localappdata%.<br>
+To uninstall, just delete it from %localappdata% and make new shortcuts.<br>
 <br>
 <br>